All Episodes

 This has been coming.

-It's been coming for years and years and years, and they're just now getting brave enough to openly admit what uh what what they uh what they think is proper here.
+It's been coming for years and years and years, and they're just now getting brave enough to openly admit what they think is proper here.

 And this is all based on the convenience of the living.

-And it's it's just, folks, it's it's what I said many, many, many moons ago.
+And it's just, folks, it's what I said many, many, many moons ago.

-It's just going to end up the uh continuation of the cheapening of life, the degrading of the uh quality and sanctity of life.
+It's just going to end up the continuation of the cheapening of life, the degrading of the quality and sanctity of life.

-Um, because all of this is going to be cloaked in compassion.
+All this is going to be cloaked in love and devotion and caring.

-Keep a sharp eye on this, because I mentioned to you long ago that this is headed your way and it is.
+Keep a sharp eye on this because I mentioned to you long ago that this was headed your way and it is.

 Now, is this news to anybody?